 Scoville Square is a rare example of a commercial building in the the Prairie School style of architecture.
 Located right at the heart of Oak Park’s downtown, the 4-story building dates to 1909.
 Much like the nearby Pleasant Home, its architecture stresses horizontal lines in homage to the Illinois prairie.
 My favorite part of the building is the metal and glass awning that yawns above the main entrance.
 This beautiful detail adds an undulating energy to the otherwise restrained facade.

 The building was originally home to a Masonic Temple, along with shops and offices.
 After the Masons left, Gilmore’s Department Store occupied the building for forty years.
-These days the property is divided up into smaller shops, offices, and restaurants after the village government helped pay for a restoration.
+These days, smaller shops, offices, and restaurants have divvied up the building.
 I recommend finishing your walk around Oak Park at Winberie’s, which is located on the corner of Scoville Square.
 They serve some delicious traditional American fare that will fill you up after a few hours of sightseeing.

 Odds are that any tour of architecture in Oak Park will involve plenty of Frank Lloyd Wright.
 His work in the village is essential, no doubt.
 But a visit to these alternative sites will leave you with a grasp on the architecture that Wright rebelled against, copied from, and influenced at the height of his career.